 When looking for option packages, try packages that bundle popular options together.
 Bundling can help save you money.

 How to Buy a Car with Cash

 Once you’ve selected the car you want to buy, take these steps to complete the deal.

 Things to Do

 - Negotiate the final price.
 Don’t settle on paying with cash or even mention it until the final price is negotiated, especially at a dealership.
 Holding back may net you a better deal at the dealership.
 From there, use your skills to negotiate an even better deal when you bring cash to the table.
 See below for more tips on negotiating the price.

 - Prepare payment.
 The safest and most secure option for paying for a car in cash is a cashier’s check.
 Keep all your transactions safe by never giving out bank or personal information.
 TIP: If your cash transaction comes in higher than $10,000, budget time to fill out some extra Internal Revenue Service paperwork (Form 8300).

 - Don’t forget insurance.
 Even if you’re paying cash, you still need car insurance.
 Be prepared ahead of time and pick out your insurance because using

 - Pay and pick up the new car.
-Don’t drive away without a bill of sale, latest emissions certificate and the car’s title.
+Don’t drive away without a bill of sale, the latest emissions certificate, and the car’s title.
 Dealers will handle all this for you.
 With private sellers, it’s your responsibility to get the paperwork done.

 - Final paperwork.
-At a dealer, registration, tags and taxes get handled prior to completion.
-However, if you purchase form a private seller, you still need to register your vehicle, pay taxes and get your tags.
+At a dealer, registration, tags, and taxes get handled prior to completion.
+However, if you purchase from a private seller, you still need to register your vehicle, pay taxes and get your tags.
 Check your state’s motor vehicle agency to find out what you need to get the car registered.